understand/understand-js/README.md

 ## Introduction
 The package provides a full abstraction for Understand.io and provides extra features to improve JavaScript default logging capabilities.
 It's capable of delivering JavaScript errors and events in the right format to [Understand.io](https://www.understand.io).

+It now supports both browser and Node.js environments.

 ## Table of Contents

 * [Quick Start](#quick-start)